liporuwcha/liporuwcha/README.md

 - z - webpage hit counter
     the first project on top of the framework

-## A - development tools, infrastructure
+## a - development tools, infrastructure

 Namespaces with 2 and 3 letters.
 This list will grow eventually.